Bangkok street food (the best markets, food areas and street foods to try)

 Typical street foods to try around Bangkok

 With so many amazing dishes and street food to try around the city it is hard to get it wrong.
 But just to be on the safe and tasty side, these are the types of street foods that you will typically find at many venues around town that is sold and worth looking out for.
+There’s so many reasons to visit Bangkok and trying the street food is one of the most popular experiences to do around the capital city.

 Som Tam – Green Papaya salad